• RAL 8003 PE 18 Micros Coated Aluminum Coil Florida System 1

 PVDF (polyvinylidene fluoride) is a chemical resistant thick film barrier coating commonly used in architectural applications where both excellent appearance and substrate protection must be maintained over a long period of time.
 This coating is unaffected by most chemicals and solvents and has excellent wear and abrasion resistance.
 PVDF also has a high dielectric strength, excellent resistance to weathering and the ability to self extinguish.

-Q: What are the potential applications of anodized aluminum coils?
+Q: What is the density of aluminum coils?

 Send your message to us